SoftwareAG/webmethods-api-gateway-devops/README.md

 # Devops CI/CD usecases

-This github project contains the scripts that can perform some of the basic Devops and automation of APIs using API Gateway.
+This github project contains the scripts that can help setup simple CI/CD flow for APIs using API Gateway.

-## Creating Staged SoftwareAG webmethods API Gateway environment
+## Creating Staged webMethods API Gateway environment

- Organizations will have to create a staged API Gateway environment which would help them with agile developement of APIs and continious delivery.
+Organizations will have to create a staged API Gateway environments which would help them with agile developement of APIs and continious delivery.
 A typical organization will have a Dev,QA and Prod environments of API Gateway.

- This Github project contains some sample deployment descriptors under /deployment-descriptors which are docker compose files to create staged API Gateways.
+This Github project contains sample deployment descriptors under /deployment-descriptors which are docker compose files to create staged API Gateways.
 By default the deployment-descriptors has the following configurations.
  - build enviroment that creates a single-node API Gateway.
 This is mostly for building APIs in a developer machine and assert them with the tests.
  - dev enviroment that creates a single-node API Gateway.